Yandex Cloud

 1. Open the current Terraform configuration file describing your infrastructure.

-2. In the host_master_name parameter, specify the name of the replica host to switch to.
+2. In the host_master_name argument, specify the name of the replica you want to promote.

 resource "yandex_mdb_postgresql_cluster" "<cluster_name>" {